ZhengOwen888/Learn-CPP/01-cpp_basics/cpp_basics.md

 > - Comment code as if someone who has no idea what the code does
 > - Comment should explain the reason why some statements are written that way
 > - Use #if 0 preprocessor directive to comment out code block

+## 1.3 Objects and Variables

+### Data

+Information that can be moved, processed, or stored by a computer

+- value - single peice of data (data value)
+- literals - values placed directly into source code

+### Random Access Memory (RAM)

+The main memory in a computer (RAM), the operating system load executing\ program into RAM, and use extra storage for calculated values, input values,\ read data, and written data.

+### Objects and Variables

+- Objects - represent a region of storage (RAM or CPU register)
+- Variables - named memory location which store a value
+- Identifier - name used to identify programming elements (variables, functions, classes, etc.)